Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ### Level 7: Sorcery Incarnate

-If you have no uses of Innate Sorcery left, you can use it if you spend 2 Sorcery Points when you take the Bonus Action to activate it.
+If you have no uses of Innate Sorcery left, you can use it if you spend 2 Sorcery Points when you take the **:rsc-b: Bonus Action**{ .rsc } to activate it.

 In addition, while your Innate Sorcery feature is active, you can use up to two of your Metamagic options on each spell you cast.